adizhavo/ECS_Cpp/README.md

 ```

 ### Reactive systems
 Reactive system are objects which are notified if a component is added to an entity that matcher the system's filter.
-To create a reactive system, the class should inherit from ```ECS::ReactiveSystem``` like in [this example](https://github.com/adizhavo/ECS_Cpp/blob/master/ECS/examples/sampleReactiveSystem.hpp) and subscribe it to the [system observer](https://github.com/adizhavo/ECS_Cpp/blob/master/ECS/include/systemObserver.hpp).
+To create a reactive system, the class should inherit from ```ECS::ReactiveSystem``` like in [this example](https://github.com/adizhavo/ECS_Cpp/blob/master/ECS/examples/sampleReactiveSystem.hpp), the default implementation of the reactive system subscribes and unsubscribes to [system observer](https://github.com/adizhavo/ECS_Cpp/blob/master/ECS/include/systemObserver.hpp) when created or destroyed, but this implementation can be ignored at will.

 Have a look at the [test cases](https://github.com/adizhavo/ECS_Cpp/blob/master/ECS/tests/reactiveSystemTest.cpp) for the reactive system.

-# Conclusion
-> n/a

 # What to improve
-> n/a
+1. Add ```ReplaceComponent``` method in the entity.
+2. Notify reactive system when a component is updated, replaced or removed.

+To better understand the system, check also the [test cases](https://github.com/adizhavo/ECS_Cpp/tree/master/ECS/tests).